mohanson/daze/README.md

 Why can one port support so many protocols?
 Because it's magic!

-### Middle Protocols
+## Middle Protocols

 Daze currently has 4 middle protocols.

-#### Ashe
+### Ashe

-Default protocol.
-Ashe is a TCP-based cryptographic proxy protocol.
-The main purpose of this protocol is to bypass firewalls while providing a good user experience, so it only provides minimal security, which is one of the reasons for choosing the RC4 algorithm.
+The default protocol used by Daze is called Ashe.
+Ashe is a TCP-based cryptographic proxy protocol designed to bypass firewalls while providing a good user experience.
+However, Ashe only provides minimal security, which is why it uses the RC4 algorithm.

-Note that it is your responsibility to ensure that the server and client's date and time are consistent, the ashe protocol allows a deviation of two minutes.
+Please note that it is the user's responsibility to ensure that the date and time on both the server and client are consistent.
+The Ashe protocol allows for a deviation of up to two minutes.

-#### Baboon
+### Baboon

-Protocol baboon is the ashe protocol based on HTTP.
-The daze server will pretend to be an HTTP service.
-If the user sends the correct password, the daze server will provide the proxy service, otherwise, it will behave as a normal HTTP service.
-To use the baboon protocol, you need to specify the protocol name and a fake site:
+Protocol baboon is a variant of the ashe protocol that operates over HTTP.
+In this protocol, the daze server masquerades as an HTTP service and requires the user to provide the correct password in order to gain access to the proxy service.
+If the password is not provided, the daze server will behave as a normal HTTP service.
+To use the baboon protocol, you must specify the protocol name and a fake site:

 ```sh
 $ daze server ... -p baboon -e https://github.com
 $ daze client ... -p baboon
 ```

-#### Czar
+### Czar

-Protocol czar is the ashe protocol base on TCP multiplexing.
-For the uninitiated, multiplexing is the practice of reusing a single TCP connection for multiple ashe protocols.
-This practice saves the time of the TCP three-way handshake, but on the other hand, there is a small impairment to the data transfer rate (about 0.19%).
-In most cases, it has a better user experience than using the ashe protocol directly.
+Protocol czar is an implementation of the Ashe protocol based on TCP multiplexing.
+Multiplexing involves reusing a single TCP connection for multiple Ashe protocols, which saves time on the TCP three-way handshake.
+However, this may result in a slight decrease in data transfer rate (approximately 0.19%).
+In most cases, using Protocol czar provides a better user experience compared to using the Ashe protocol directly.

 ```sh
 $ daze server ... -p czar
 $ daze client ... -p czar
 ```

-#### Dahlia
+### Dahlia

-Dahlia is an encrypted port forwarding protocol.
-Unlike common port forwarding tools, it needs to configure a server and a client, and the communication between the server and the client is encrypted to bypass firewall detection.
+Dahlia is a protocol used for encrypted port forwarding.
+Unlike many common port forwarding tools, it requires both a server and a client to be configured.
+Communication between the server and client is encrypted in order to bypass detection by firewalls.

 ```sh
 # Port forwarding from 20002 to 20000: